 We live and work in the heart of the world-famous Kona coffee region.
 Needless to say, a big part of our economy is connected to the coffee industry.
-Kona Impact has several coffee clients.
 It is the only coffee we drink.

 Here’s a list of some things we have learned about coffee marketing.

 1. Coffee is a sensual product.
 Having consumers taste and smell the coffee is essential.
-Without a taste, it’s just coffee in the consumers’ mind.
+Without a taste, it’s just coffee in the consumers’ minds.
 Do not expect a huge number of people to buy your coffee without tasting it.
 Get out to the farmer’s markets.
-Do in store taste testing.
+Do in-store taste testing.
 Have farm tours.
-Get you coffee in the mouths of consumers.
+Get your coffee in the mouths of consumers.